 Deciding to work with a financial advisor can be a stressful decision.
 It requires sharing intimate financial details with a stranger and implies a deep level of trust that takes time to build.
 A reasonable assumption would be that the advisor on the other side of the table is required to act in your best interest over their own.
 In today’s fractured advisor marketplace, however, the simple truth is it is not always so.
+Here’s why you should work with a fiduciary advisor.

 What is a Fiduciary?